-Our guest is COO Alliance Member Erin Nelson, Director of Organizational Effectiveness at Kindred Bravely.
+Our guest is COO Alliance Member Erin Nelson, Vice President, Operations and Organizational Effectiveness at Kindred Bravely.

-Erin Nelson is the Director of Organizational Effectiveness at Kindred Bravely, a maternity and nursing company based in Southern California.
+Erin Nelson is the Vice President, Operations and Organizational Effectiveness (formerly the Director of Organizational Effectiveness) at Kindred Bravely, a maternity and nursing company based in Southern California.
 In 2019, Kindred Bravely ranked number twenty on Inc’s list of America’s fastest-growing private companies with three-year revenue growth of 8,544%.
 The company was also named number four top California companies, number one top San Diego company, and number five top consumer products and service companies.
 In 2017, Kindred Bravely won Shopify’s Pick in the Build a Bigger Business competition.

 Erin has been focused on building systems and processes that support Kindred Bravely’s rapidly growing team, allowing them to communicate effectively and efficiently.
 At the same time, she’s done tangible ways to further the company’s vivid vision while fostering a positive and fun remote work culture.
 Erin loves working for Kindred Bravely because of its emphasis on women supporting other women.
 One way Kindred Bravely does this is by hiring an almost entirely remote workforce, many of whom are moms of young children.